documentcloud/documentcloud/app/views/help/searching.markdown

 ----------------------------|---------------------
 title                       |	Will search for documents by title, as provided by the person who uploaded it.
 For example: [title: deepwater][]. source                      | When you upload a document, you have the opportunity to identify the source.
 This provides a way to search that field.
-For example: [source: supreme][] will identify documents attributed to "U.S. Supreme Court" as well as "New York State Supreme Court." account                     | Specify an email address to see documents uploaded by a single user.
+For example: [source: supreme][] will identify documents attributed to "U.S. Supreme Court" as well as "New York State Supreme Court." description                 | Search for a word or phrase within a document's description.
+For example: [description: manifesto][]. account                     | Specify an email address to see documents uploaded by a single user.
 For example: [account: scott.klein@propublica.org][]. group                       | If you know the short name of an organization, you can search for documents uploaded by anyone in that newsroom.
 For example: [group: chicago-tribune][]. project                     | Restrict your search to just the documents in one of your projects, by entering the title.
 This is the same as clicking on the project in the "Documents" tab.